fajrizulfikar/fajrizulfikar/README.md

 ### 👨‍💻 About Me:
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Indonesia.
 - 🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- ⚡ In my free time, I do leetcode exercise for fun 🕶️.
+- ⚡ In my free time, I like to explore new technology and do leetcode exercises for fun 😀.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-fajri-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zulfikar-fajri-716826156/)

 ---